 Alongside the drop in inflation, Türkiye’s five-year credit default swap (CDS) narrowed to 204.5 basis points, the lowest since May 2018, while two-year government bond yields fell as much as 36.4% to 37.05%, signaling reduced borrowing costs for the government and private sector.

-Among major sectors, technology shares led the BIST rally with a weekly gain of 16.37%.
-Financial stocks followed with a 6.12% rise, while services gained 5.98% and industrials climbed 3.89%.
+Among major sectors, technology shares have led the BIST rally with a rise of 16.37% since Jan.
+1. Financial stocks followed with a 6.12% increase, while services added 5.98% and industrials climbed 3.89%.

 Conversely, textile & leather and sports stocks underperformed, declining 7.01% and 2.94%, respectively.

-The banking index as a whole rose 4.26%, and the holding & investment index performed even better, increasing by 7.96%.
+The banking index as a whole climbed 4.26%, and the holding & investment index performed even better, adding 7.96%.

 Global equity markets reflected the optimistic mood, supported by expectations that the U.S. Federal Reserve will deliver further rate cuts in 2026.
 Confidence was also boosted by easing concerns over high valuations in the tech sector and a recent drop in oil prices, which is seen as helpful in the ongoing fight against inflation.